tolgaerok/Dell-Laptop/packages/ReadMe.md

 - hw-probe: A tool to probe for hardware, check operability, and find drivers.
 - ntfs3g: A read-write NTFS driver for FUSE.

-# Terminal Utilities
-- asunder: A graphical CD ripper and encoder.
-- bashInteractive: An interactive shell for Bash.
-- cmatrix: A console matrix screensaver.
-- cowsay: A configurable talking cow.
-- delta: A viewer for git and diff output.
-- direnv: A shell extension to manage environment variables.
-- duf: A disk usage utility.
-- fd: A simple, fast, and user-friendly alternative to find.
-- figlet: A program for making large letters out of ordinary text.
-- htop: An interactive process viewer.
-- imagemagick: A software suite for image manipulation.
-- inotify-tools: A set of command-line utilities for inotify.
-- isoimagewriter: A tool to write NixOS installation images to USB drives.
-- less: A terminal pager program.
-- lf: A terminal file manager.
-- lfs: A line ending converter.
-- lsd: A colorized ls with human-readable details.
-- lsdvd: A utility for reading and analyzing the contents of DVDs.
-- ncdu: A disk usage analyzer with an ncurses interface.
-- neofetch: A command-line system information tool.
-- neovim: A highly configurable text editor.
-- parallel-full: A shell tool for executing jobs in parallel.
-- pciutils: A set of utilities for inspecting and manipulating PCI devices.
-- pfetch: A system information tool written in POSIX sh.
-- pkgconfig: A system for managing library compile/link flags.
-- pmutils: A collection of power management utilities.
-- psmisc: A collection of process-related utilities.
-- sl: A steam locomotive train animation.
-- stow: A symlink manager.
-- tig: A text-mode interface for Git.
-- tldr: A simplified and community-driven man pages viewer.
-- tree: A recursive directory listing command.
-- vim: A highly configurable text editor.
-- gnome.zenity: Display dialog boxes from shell scripts.

-# Text Editors
-- kate: A feature-rich text editor for the KDE desktop environment.
-- libkate: A Kate-like editor for KPart applications.
-- libsForQt5.kate: The KDE advanced text editor, Kate.
-- vim: A highly configurable text editor.

-# USB and Device Utilities
-- usbutils: Tools for working with USB devices.

-# Utilities
-- bat: A cat clone with syntax highlighting.
-- cliphist: A clipboard history manager.
-- dialog: A utility to create dialog boxes.
-- fx: A command-line tool and terminal JSON viewer.
-- fzf: A command-line fuzzy finder.
-- direnv: A shell extension for managing environment variables.
-- graalvm17-ce: GraalVM Community Edition, a polyglot runtime.
-- mosh: A remote terminal application.
-- nix-direnv: An environment variable manager for Nix.
-- nixfmt: A formatter for Nix code.
-- nixos-option: A tool to search for options in Nixpkgs.
-- sublime4: Sublime Text 4, a sophisticated text editor.
-- vscode: Visual Studio Code, a code editor and IDE.
-- vscode-extensions.mkhl.direnv: direnv extension for Visual Studio Code.
-- vscode-extensions.brettm12345.nixfmt-vscode: nixfmt extension for Visual Studio Code.

-# Web Browsers:
-- firefox: A popular open-source web browser.
-- google-chrome: Google Chrome web browser.

-# XDG Utilities
-- xdg-desktop-portal-gtk: A GTK implementation of the xdg-desktop-portal backend.
-- xdg-utils: A set of tools for desktop integration.

-# XDG and File Managers
-- xdg-launch: A command-line tool to run desktop files.
-- xfce.thunar: A modern file manager for the Xfce desktop environment.

-# Other Miscellaneous Programs
-- blueberry: A Bluetooth configuration tool.
-- efibootmgr: A tool to manipulate the EFI Boot Manager.
-- gum: A GTK user metrics.
-- krusader: A twin-panel file manager.
-- libsForQt5.kweather: KDE weather library.

-# Libraries
-- libarchive: A library to access, create, and manipulate archive files.
-- libbtbb: A Bluetooth baseband library.
-- libnotify: A library for sending desktop notifications.
-- libkate: A Kate-like editor for KPart applications.